ffhibnese/ffhibnese.github.io/index.md

     <td width="100%">
       <h2>Biography</h2>

        <p>Hao Fang is currently an undergraduate student at Harbin Institute of Technology, Shenzhen, since 2019.
 During his first 3 years of undergraduate, He worked hard and got 94.414/100, in the top 1.85%.
-He has been recommended for admission to <b>Tsinghua Univeristy(Supervisor: Shutao Xia)</b>.His research interest includes AI security, GAN, Federated learning, Gradient compression. <br>And He is fond of <b>playing basketball and swiming</b> in his spare time!</p>
+He has been recommended for admission to <b>Tsinghua Univeristy(Supervisor: Shutao Xia)</b>.
+His research interest includes AI security, GAN, Federated learning, Gradient compression. <br>And He is fond of <b>playing basketball and swiming</b> in his spare time!</p>
     </td>
   </tr>
 </table>